Insane Clown Posse – “The Naught” review

 The song “Tik Tok” is literally a trap cut about how you can make it by dancing on the titular app while the penultimate track “Racing” works in some guitar passages talking about getting live outside.
 “Feel Alright” then ends the album with a passionate rock cut about saying he’s doing good despite the world burning.

 Now despite the artwork being a piss poor ripoff of my 2nd favorite Metallica album Ride the Lightning, it’s clear as day that Young Wicked is a man of many talents & Activated reminds us of that.
-He sounds completely rejuvenated & I love how diversity it sounds.
+He sounds completely rejuvenated & I love how diverse it sounds.
 Clearly the rebrand is an attempt at trying to reach an audience wider than the juggalo realm, but it’s very respectable.

 Score: 4/5